How to Get NWT Homeschool Funding Without Missing the September 30 Deadline

 Your registration is not considered complete until you've submitted a learning plan.
 A withdrawal notification alone does not establish you as a registered home educator.
 The learning plan must cover Language Arts, Mathematics, Science, Social Studies, Arts, Physical Education, Health and Wellness, and Northern Studies.

-Step 3: Confirm Registration Before September 30
+Step 3: Confirm Registration Before Your DEA's Deadline

 Step 4: Track Expenses and Submit Receipts